s-Nick/sycl-blas/doc/Gemm.md

 ## Source Code Generation

-In order to correctly link a user's application to the portBLAS library the configurations for both `Gemm_Launcher` and `Gemm` must be instantiated explicitly in `.cpp` files to prevent linking errors.
+In order to correctly link a user's application to the oneMath SYCL BLAS library the configurations for both `Gemm_Launcher` and `Gemm` must be instantiated explicitly in `.cpp` files to prevent linking errors.
 These instantiations are generated using a template file and several python scripts which replace variables in the template file with the appropriate types for different configurations.
 This is driven by CMake and covered more extensively in [this section](#cmake-configurations).